“Judith and Her Maidservant” by Artemisia Gentileschi

 Today Gentileschi’s life and work are admired by many, including artist Becki Jayne Harrelson.
 She is best known for her LGBT-affirming version of “The Crucifixion of the Christ” with the word “faggot” above Jesus on the cross, but Harrelson has also honored Gentileschi in her art and blog.

-As we celebrate Gentileschi’s birthday, Harrelson offers this tribute: “Artemisia Gentileschi’s talent and mastery was equal to her male counterparts, yet because of sexism and misogyny, she was denied the recognition she deserved as a master painter until many centuries later.
+Harrelson offers this tribute in celebration of Gentileschi’s birthday: “Artemisia Gentileschi’s talent and mastery was equal to her male counterparts, yet because of sexism and misogyny, she was denied the recognition she deserved as a master painter until many centuries later.
 She also suffered sexual violence and was treated unjustly for standing up against it.
 Her art and life inspires me to persevere despite adversity and prejudice.”

-Artemisia Gentileschi is included in the GLBT saints series at the Jesus in Love Blog because she has inspired so many of us with her paintings of women and her success despite gender barriers and sexual violence.
-She could be considered the patron saint of lesbian artists, women artists, and everyone who breaks gender rules.
+Artemisia Gentileschi is included in the GLBT saints series at the Jesus in Love Blog because she has inspired so many lesbians with her paintings of women and her success despite gender barriers and sexual violence.

 This post is part of the GLBT Saints series by Kittredge Cherry at the Jesus in Love Blog.
 Saints, martyrs, mystics, heroes and holy people of special interest to gay, lesbian, bisexual and transgender (GLBT) and queer people and our allies are covered on appropriate dates throughout the year.